-As much as we love our girls, there’s no denying that our feathered friends aren’t exactly tidy.
-When you leave a feeder on the ground, it’s an open invitation for the birds to track the feed through the coop, leave droppings in the feeder, and encourage other pests to come get a snack.
+As much as we love our girls, there is no denying that our feathered friends are not exactly tidy.
+When you leave a feeder on the ground, it is an open invitation for the birds to track the feed through the coop, leave droppings in the feeder, and encourage other pests to come get a snack.

 Instead of inviting a rowdy chicken free-for-all, the OverEZ feeder is built with three feeding stations.
 The high lip prevents spillage during eating, and the covered back prevents the chickens from walking through and scattering the feed.
 The feeding station opening is wide enough for the chickens to reach their food, but also narrow enough to prevent any icky potty situations.

-Most chicken feeders only have the capacity to hold enough feed for a couple of days (or even a single day) ensuring your daily trip to the coop to fill the feeder, even if you’re late for work, it’s raining cats and dogs, or you’re holed up in bed with the flu.
+Most chicken feeders only have the capacity to hold enough feed for a couple of days (or even a single day) ensuring your daily trip to the coop to fill the feeder, even when it might be inconvenient.

 The OverEZ feeder has an incredible capacity--50 lbs!
-Yup, you can take that sack of feed and put the entire thing into the feeder at one time.
-That means you’ll only need to refill the feeder every 4-6 weeks for 3-5 chickens, 2-3 weeks for 6-11 chickens, and 1-2 weeks for 12 -15 chickens.
-So go ahead and hit that snooze button!
-You just earned some extra sleeping time.
+You can take that sack of feed and put the entire thing into the feeder at one time.
+That means you will only need to refill the feeder every 4-6 weeks for 3-5 chickens, 2-3 weeks for 6-11 chickens, and 1-2 weeks for 12 -15 chickens.

 Our nifty feeding stations eliminate the problems that lead people to hang their feeder in the first place.
 With no opportunity to scatter the feed, poop in it, or empty the feeder out, you can place the feeder on the floor with no worries.
 If you need to adjust the height to fit your birds, just place it on some bricks or blocks.

-There’s nothing like realizing in the middle of a rainstorm that your outdoor chicken feeder is probably now full of water, or finding your feeder full of slushy half-frozen water when you’ve put the feeder and waterer inside the coop during the winter.
-Wet feed = wasted feed (and money).
+There is nothing like realizing in the middle of a rainstorm that your outdoor chicken feeder is probably now full of water, or finding your feeder full of slushy half-frozen water when you have put the feeder and waterer inside the coop during the winter.
+Wet feed = wasted feed, and money.

 Because we wanted our feeder to work both inside and outside a coop, we added overhangs above the feeding stations to keep the feed dry.
 As an extra precaution, we built in hidden recessed channels along the openings to gather water and funnel it out.

 If your birds are 12 weeks or older, give the OverEZ chicken feeder a try.
 Feeding the flock might just become your new (monthly) favorite thing.
-Find the full description and lots of photos of the OverEz easy to use chicken feeders our website.
+Find the full description and lots of photos of the OverEZ easy to use chicken feeders.